erikdubois/LinuxMint18i3/README.md

 	mod (i.e.windows or super) and SHIFT and 0 to move it to window 10 for example

+In the mean time I have a fix for spotifyin the config.

+	#fix for spotify not moving to workspace 10
+	for_window [class="Spotify"] move to workspace 10

 # E N D   R E S U L T